flutter/website/src/docs/codelabs/extended-flex-widget.md

 `CrossAxisAlignment.baseline`
 : Aligns children by their character baselines. (`Text` class only, and requires that the `textBaseline` property is set to `TextBaseline.alphabetic`.
 See the [Text class](#text-class) section for an example.)

-#### Example: Modify cross axis alignment
+#### Example: Modifying cross axis alignment
 {:.no_toc}
 {{site.alert.secondary}}
-  The following example explicitly sets the `crossAxisAlignment` property to its default value, `CrossAxisAlignment.center`.
+  The following example explicitly sets `crossAxisAlignment` to its default value, `CrossAxisAlignment.center`.

-  To demonstrate cross axis alignment, `Row` now contains a `BiggerBlueBox` widget that is taller than the other widgets, and `mainAxisAlignment` is set to `MainAxisAlignment.spaceAround`.
+  To demonstrate cross axis alignment, `mainAxisAlignment` is set to `MainAxisAlignment.spaceAround`, and `Row` now contains a `BiggerBlueBox` widget that is taller than the `BlueBox` widgets.

   **1.** Click the **Run** button.